Where to Stay in Berlin - A Local’s Neighborhood Guide

 Looking toward Fuldastraße and to the Martin-Luther-church from Karl-Marx-Straße.
 Photo: Dguendel, CC BY 3.0, via Wikimedia Commons

-Neukölln is something of an anomaly in Berlin, perhaps even in Europe - an inner-city area that is overtly working class, even poor in parts, and largely defined by a large immigrant population, namely Turks, Kurds, and Arabs - some the same ‘guest workers’ that came in the 1960s, others more recent arrivals.
-Lately, there’s been a significant influx of western creatives, “hipsters”, and students who have been priced out of more expensive districts.
+Neukölln is something of an anomaly in Berlin, perhaps even in Europe; an inner-city area that is overtly working class, even poor in parts, and largely defined by a large immigrant population, namely Turks, Lebanese, Kurds, and Arabs.
+Some of these people are ‘guest workers’ that came in the 1960s and settled down while others are much more recent arrivals.

-The result is an interesting mix that creates a pretty neat, energetic, and creative atmosphere.
-It’s not always the easiest neighborhood on the eye - buildings can be run down and some areas can be a little unkempt -, but it’s diverse, lively, and has a distinctive energy.
+This all creates a really interesting atmosphere that is energetic, creative, and unique.
+It’s not always the easiest neighborhood on the eye - buildings can be run down, traffic is heavy (and not very orderly), and some areas can be a little unkempt - but it’s diverse, lively, and has a distinctive energy.
 Being far less gentrified than the other neighborhoods that I’ve recommended so far, it also presents a very different view of central Berlin.

 But that’s far from the whole picture, and there are also more vibrant and trendy areas to find accommodation in (or just hang out in), like the Reuterkiez, in the north of the neighborhood, which overlaps with Kreuzberg’s Graeferkiez and is sometimes nicknamed "Kreuzkölln".
 This is a very cool area with lots of nice restaurants, bars, cafes, shops, and everything else you might want.